 Innes National Park wildlife

-When I first arrived at the campsite I began pitching the tent and came across a brown snake with black dots on it’s back, which was more than 1 meter in length.
-Over the course of the next few days myself and my cousin, Kyle Gatt, who was traveling with me would encounter numerous snakes and lizards on the paths and cliffs.
+When I first arrived at the campsite I began pitching the tent and came across a brown snake with black dots on its back, which was more than 1 meter in length.
+Over the course of the next few days we would encounter numerous snakes and lizards on the paths and cliffs.
 Ospreys and other birdlife can also be sighted all around the park.
 Be prepared for a barrage of flies during the heat but they did seem to disappear at night.

 My Favorite spots in Innes National Park